 One of the most important jobs of a safety manager is to act as a resource and instructor for the rest of the company.
 NASP credentials can boost the value of your training efforts and increase your authority with students.
-As part of your CSM certification training, you will learn some of the most effective training methods to help your employees learn and remember safety skills and procedures.
-OSHA often looks for certifications to evaluate the competence of workplace safety trainers.
+As part of your CSM certificate training, you will learn some of the most effective training methods to help your employees learn and remember safety skills and procedures.
+OSHA often looks for certificates to evaluate the competence of workplace safety trainers.

-Earning your NASP CSM certification will qualify you to issue NASP diplomas or pocket cards for certain courses, so your employees can prove their completion of safety training.
+Earning your NASP CSM certificate will qualify you to issue NASP diplomas or pocket cards for certain courses, so your employees can prove their completion of safety training.
 Once certified, you may advertise yourself as an NASP Certified Trainer for any safety course you teach.

 When issuing an NASP certificate or diploma, you may teach these NASP courses: